 I grew up loving and being inspired by the work of many legends of photography including Ansel Adams, Bill Brandt, Henri Cartier-Bresson, Duane Michals, Arnold Newman, Irving Penn and Sebastião Salgado, to name my magnificent seven.

 Their work continues to inspire me and no doubt many others.
-If their names are unfamiliar to you, they’re well worth a look.
-If you are already a keen mono shooter, you will have your favourite workers.
-If you’re finding your way in the medium, however, and need inspiration, now’s the time to get on the internet or to a bookshop.
-Whether you’re fired up by the work of old masters or more contemporary visionaries, there’s a lot of wonderful imagery out there.
+If you don’t know them, their works are well worth a look.
+If you are already a keen mono shooter, you will have your favourites.
+If you’re new to the medium, however, now’s the time to get on the internet or to a bookshop for inspiration.
+Whether you’re enthused by the work of old masters or more contemporary visionaries, there’s a lot of wonderful imagery out there.

 Which subjects work best in black and white?